-The famous missionary, William Carey, argued before the leaders of his denomination that their church should send missionaries to heathen nations so that these people would hear the good news of Jesus
+The famous missionary, William Carey, argued before the leaders of his denomination that their church should send missionaries to heathen nations (a term no longer used in today's vocabulary) so that these people would hear the good news of Jesus Christ.

-Christ.
 Some of the leaders of his denomination believed that the Great Commission was given only to the Apostles.
 After Carey made his case for foreign missions, one leader said to him, "Sit down young man.
 If God wishes to convert the heathen, he will do it without your help or mine."
+This was a hyper-Calvinist response which fails to understand God's use of secondary causes to accomplish His will.)
 But Carey would not be silenced.
-After this encounter he wrote an essay with the title, An Enquiry into the Obligations of Christians to Use Means for the Conversion of the Heathens.
+After this encounter he wrote an essay with the title, An Enquiry into the Obligations of Christians to Use Means for the Conversion of the Heathens (bold emphasis mine).
 This essay led to the founding of the Baptist Missionary Society (Ruth A. Tucker, From Jerusalem to Irian Jaya, p.
 115).
 Carey understood that God would not save unreached people without the use of means, and the means were other people.